 The main purpose of the present report is to present a synthesis of all findings from RRA and PRA exercises.
-The report also details the methodology and tools used and highlights the issues and identifies the challenges for the NSP.
+The report also details the methodology and tools used and highlight the issues and identify the challenges for the IPAC.
 Finally, the report makes a set of recommendations for the improved management of the WS.